snappy-cobra/WiiDevEnv/README.md

 Changes in the source folder will automatically trigger a new build.
 Exit by signalling an interupt to docker-compose (CTRL+C).

+### Demo

+The source currently contains a small demo of bouncing (overlapping) cubes.
+Press `1` in the emulator to shake them up!

 ## How to contribute

 1. Never push directly to `main`.